Messages for Different Demographics

 • COVID-19 vaccines have been studied in clinical trials with large and diverse groups of people of various ages, races, and ethnicities.

-• The vaccine development process is heavily regulated and transparent.
-A diverse group of doctors and public health practitioners were assembled to ensure that the vaccine was safe and effective across racial groups.
+• A diverse group of doctors and public health practitioners was assembled to ensure that the vaccine was safe and effective across racial groups.

-• Messaging from personal doctors and other health care providers are typically among the most trusted sources for Black/African AmericansBlack/African Americans may also be responsive to messaging from faith-based leaders.
+• Messaging from personal doctors and other health care providers is typically among the most trusted sources for Black/African Americans (may also be responsive to messaging from faith-based leaders).

 • Older adults may be more motivated to reduce their own risk for severe illness or death.